 THE DONOVAN LAW GROUP

-Brian J. Donovan, an authority on the Oil Pollution Act of 1990 who represents victims of the BP oil spill, is an attorney and engineer with over thirty-seven years of international business experience.
+Brian J. Donovan is an attorney and engineer with over thirty-nine years of international business experience.
 He is uniquely qualified to cost-effectively combine excellent legal and engineering skills with the practical cultural, political and financial advice necessary to ensure his client’s success.

 His practice, which primarily focuses on business law (U.S. and international), securities law and corporate law, has involved the following matters: